mit-ll/ComplexCascadeNN/README.md

 # MLforRF
+Pleaes note the license and disclaimers in this README

+# Description

 This is a matlab class intended to replace feedforwardnet which takes only real inputs.
 When complex inputs are separated into [real; imag], the ability to do complex operations